jsj3408/TempSensor-Display/README.md

 2. [FRDM-KL25's Pinouts](https://www.openhacks.com/uploadsproductos/frdm-kl25z_pinouts__rev_1.0_.pdf)
 3. Have a look through NXP's APIs online that could be used to configure GPIO's, set up I2C, etc, like [this for example](https://mcuxpresso.nxp.com/api_doc/dev/116/group__i2c.html).
 4. Or manually configure them by referring to the Reference Manual [here](https://spivey.oriel.ox.ac.uk/dswiki/images-digisys/5/56/KL25-refman.pdf).
 Chapters 11,12 (on PORT control and Clock Gating), 38 (on I2C) and and 41 (on GPIOs) would be of interest.
-5. Tear out your hair as you dive into [SSD1306's Datasheet](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf).
+5. Have a read through [SSD1306's Datasheet](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf).
 6. Finally, BMP280's datasheet [here](https://cdn-shop.adafruit.com/datasheets/BST-BMP280-DS001-11.pdf).

 ## Usage

+### Importing Project
 1. Make sure MCUXpresso is downloaded and open a workspace
 2. Download this git repo and then go to File->Open Projects From File System
 ![Pic1](/assets/images/MCUXpresso-Img1.png)